senchalabs/docs-i18n/guides/mvc_dependencies/README.md

     this.getStore('Products');
     Ext.getStore('Products');

 Removing these functions speeds up application launching because the framework no longer needs to generate one function for each model and view defined in each Controller.
-It also means that the conventions for MVC match the conventions for the rest of the framework, leading to a more predictable API.
+It also means that the conventions for MVC match the conventions for the rest of the framework, which leads to a more predictable API.